Commonwealth Government Legal Services Multi-Use List (LSMUL)

 The pro bono provisions

 The reforms introduced ‘pro bono conditions’ which required Commonwealth agencies, departments and statutory authorities (together agencies) to take into account a firm’s pro bono commitment when making their decision as to whether or not to engage that firm (see clause 5 of Appendix F to the Directions).

 The operation of these pro bono conditions was broadened with the introduction of the Commonwealth LSMUL arrangements that commenced operation on 1 June 2012.
 The LSMUL is administered by the Office of Legal Services Coordination (OLSC).
-As of 1 June 2013, most Commonwealth agencies are required to purchase legal services under these arrangements.
+Since 1 June 2013, most Commonwealth agencies have been required to purchase legal services under these arrangements.

 All firms which apply to be listed on one of the LSMUL panels must comply with the LSMUL conditions regardless of whether they are engaged by the government to undertake legal work.

 Section 14 of ‘Part 1- Important Information and Guidance for Applicants’ of the Application for Inclusion (on the LSMUL) provides that as part of the application process all firms must:

 confirm that they subscribe to the National Pro Bono Resource Centre’s (as the Centre was formerly known) Aspirational Target; or

 nominate a target value of Pro Bono Work over a financial year.

 Since 1 July 2014, firms with 50 or more lawyers have been required to become signatories to the Target and are no longer able to nominate their own target value of Pro Bono Work.